iovation/stag/README.md

   -debug=false: print statistics sent to graphite -default-ttl=10: Default TTL
+  -flush-interval=2: Flush interval (seconds) -flush-delay=1: Flush delay (seconds).
+This is a sort of "cool off" period for new metrics coming into a given second.
-  -flush-interval=2: Flush interval (seconds) -graphite="127.0.0.1:2003": Graphite service address -maxprocs=2: Default max number of OS processes -mean-prefix="mean.": Default prefix for means
+  -graphite="127.0.0.1:2003": Graphite service address -maxprocs=2: Default max number of OS processes -mean-prefix="mean.": Default prefix for means